 Wohey!
 Freedom of the press and, presumably, the blogosphere.

 A couple of days ago I proposed that all multi-national companies and foreign governments wanting a slice of Indonesia's nuclear pie should first show their commitment to this country by building a network of public toilets throughout Jakarta, preferably low-tech, and demonstrate that they can deal with the waste generated.

 The next day in the Jakarta Post, for which you have to register if you want to read articles online, I read the following:

-"Energy conversion in all sectors must be implemented soon, not only to reduce dependence upon oil fuels but also to alleviate poverty and to increase economic growth
+"Energy conversion in all sectors must be implemented soon, not only to reduce dependence upon oil fuels but also to alleviate poverty and to increase economic growth," said Purnomo.

 Increase economic growth?
 Why?
 For the great god Consumption?
 And, not that he cares because mega-projects go with mega-egos, but has the minister got his sums right?

 Outside the Sultan Hotel was a demonstration where Nur Hidayati of Greenpeace stated, "A single reactor would cost US$5 billion, making a major claim on scarce financial resources, thereby hindering clean, safe and far more economical renewable technologies.
 The result will be more problems and less energy."

 Hidayati claimed that hardly any of the current 435 commercial nuclear reactors in operation worldwide were built within the planned timeframes or budgets.
 She also said that competitive electricity prices for nuclear power could only be achieved by regulation and subsidies.

 By now you know that Jakartass is an implacable opponent of the nuclear power industry.
 You also know that I regularly highlight the lack of toilets in Jakarta.
 It was a surprise, therefore, to read the following in the same issue of the Post: